 \subsection{Experimental Setup}

 We now describe our experimental methodology for investigating pathology in UCT.
 Without loss of generality, we focus on games that are rooted at maximizing choice nodes (i.e., root node has a value of $+1$).
-We set the maximum game tree depth at $50$, which ensures that relatively few terminal nodes are encountered within the search horizon (other depths are explored in the supplementary material, see Appendix \ref{sec:depth}).
+We set the maximum game tree depth at $50$, which ensures that relatively few terminal nodes are encountered within the search horizon (other depths are explored in Appendix \ref{sec:depth}).
 We present results from a 4-factor experimental design: 2 choices of critical rate ($\gamma$) $\times$ 3 choices of branching factor ($b$) $\times$ 2 choices of heuristic models $\times$ 5 choices of the UCT exploration constant ($c$).
 A larger set of results, exploring a wider range of these parameter settings, is presented in Appendices \ref{sec:depth}--\ref{sec:othello-path}.
 For each chosen parameterization, we generate $500$ synthetic games using our critical win-loss tree model.
 We run UCT with different computational budgets on each of these trees, as measured by the number of search iterations (i.e., the size of the UCT search tree).
 We define the \emph{decision accuracy} (denoted as $\delta_i$) to be the number of times that UCT chose the correct action at the root node, when run for $i$ iterations, averaged across the $500$ members of each tree family sharing the same parameter settings.
 Our primary performance metric is the \emph{pathology index} $\mathscr{P}_j$ defined as:

 where $j \in \{10, 10^2, 10^3, 10^4, 10^5\}$.
 Values of $\mathscr{P}_j < 1$ indicate that additional search effort leads to worse outcomes (i.e., pathological behavior), while $\mathscr{P}_j > 1$ indicates that search is generally beneficial.
 We ran our experiments on an internal cluster of Intel Xeon Gold $5128$ $3.0$GHz CPUs with $512$G of RAM.
 We estimate that replicating the full set of results presented in this paper, with $96$ jobs running in parallel, would take about three weeks of compute time on a similar system.
-The code for reproducing our experiments is hosted at \url{https://github.com/redacted-for-double-blind-review}.
+The code for reproducing our experiments is available at the following URL: \texttt{https://github.com/npnkhoi/mcts-lp}.